nodejs/node/doc/api/modules.md

 This is the extent of Node.js's awareness of package.json files.

-Note: If the file specified by the `"main"` entry of `package.json` is missing and can not be resolved, Node.js will report the entire module as missing with the default error:
+Note: If the file specified by the `'main'` entry of `package.json` is missing and can not be resolved, Node.js will report the entire module as missing with the default error: